a-sturt123/CPT-IDS-Query/proposal.md

 ## 10. Security, Ethics & Safety Considerations
 Address any relevant concerns, such as:
-- Authentication and authorization
-- Data sensitivity
-- Network exposure
-- Logging, monitoring, or automation impact
+- Authentication: We need scope of available data.
+- Data sensitivity: We need to ensure that traffic data in no way compromises security.
+- Network exposure: We are proposing a network scanner for inbound traffic, to ensure only public data is used.
+- Automation: Ensure automation isnt compromised (SQL injection considerations)
-- Ethical considerations
+- Ethical considerations: Privacy

-A brief assessment of all of these is required, even if it is "N/A".

 ---